grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 - Safely manually delete the block from the bucket if was a partial delete or an upload failed by a compactor
 - Further investigate if was an upload failed by an ingester but not later retried (ingesters are expected to retry uploads until succeed)

-### CortexWALCorruption

-This alert is only related to the chunks storage.
-This can happen because of 2 reasons: (1) Non graceful shutdown of ingesters.
-(2) Faulty storage or NFS.

-WAL corruptions are only detected at startups, so at this point the WAL/Checkpoint would have been repaired automatically.
-So we can only check what happened and if there was any data loss and take actions to avoid this happening in future.

-1. Check if there was any node restarts that force killed pods.
-If there is, then the corruption is from the non graceful shutdown of ingesters, which is generally fine.
-You can:

-- Describe the pod to see the last state.
-- Use `kube_pod_info` to check the node for the pod. `node_boot_time_seconds` to see if node just booted (which also indicates restart).
-- You can use `eventrouter` logs to double check.
-- Check ingester logs to check if the shutdown logs are missing at that time.

-2. To confirm this, in the logs, check the WAL segment on which the corruption happened (let's say `X`) and the last checkpoint attempt number (let's say `Y`, this is the last WAL segment that was present when checkpointing started).
-3. If `X > Y`, then it's most likely an abrupt restart of ingester and the corruption would be on the last few records of the last segment.
-To verify this, check the file timestamps of WAL segment `X` and `X - 1` if they were recent.
-4. If `X < Y`, then the corruption was in some WAL segment which was not the last one.
-This indicates faulty disk and some data loss on that ingester.
-5. In case of faulty disk corruption, if the number or ingesters that had corruption within the chunk flush age:
-6. Less than the quorum number for your replication factor: No data loss, because there is a guarantee that the data is replicated.
-For example, if replication factor is 3, then it's fine if corruption was on 1 ingester.
-7. Equal or more than the quorum number but less than replication factor: There is a good chance that there is no data loss if it was replicated to desired number of ingesters.
-But it's good to check once for data loss.
-8. Equal or more than the replication factor: Then there is definitely some data loss.

-### CortexTableSyncFailure

-_This alert applies to Cortex chunks storage only._

 ### CortexQueriesIncorrect

 _TODO: this playbook has not been written yet._